TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 <div class="lesson-note lesson-note--warning" markdown="1">

-#### Loader order matters!
+#### Loader order matters for CSS!

 Notice how we put `css-loader` **at the end** of the array.
 We **must** set this order and not the reverse.

 Webpack will run the loaders starting at the end, so we want it to read the CSS file into a string with `css-loader` first, then use `style-loader` to inject the JavaScript that applies the CSS in that string to the page.
-It wouldn't work the same if we told it to do things back-to-front now.
+It wouldn't work the same the other way round.

 </div>